defineagain/ComfyUI-DrawThings-gRPC/README.md

 A Github action will run on every git push.
 You can also run the Github action manually.
 Full instructions [here](https://docs.comfy.org/registry/publishing).
 Join our [discord](https://discord.com/invite/comfyorg) if you have any questions!

+# Thanks to

+- https://github.com/JosephThomasParker/ComfyUI-DrawThingsWrapper for starting me off looking into what's possible connecting ComfyUI to Draw Things.